CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mithral.md

 					But we could keep the spectral norm and be incorrect, outputing [2,2,4] So this is problem unitarily equivalent to the frobenious norm?

-		Only on test set?
-(Double check accuracy numbers)

 		Works best when: For matricies X (N,D) and Q (D,m) Mithral is optimized for  N > D,M. It also works better when X changes and Q is fixed

 		By R^2 for random matricies, does okay.
-But great on data matching expected distribution
+But great on data matching expected distribution Pre-quantized data can be computed exactly: eg. all entries are ints in [0,16]

 	Existing bugs in the code
-		link to gitissues?
-		TODO: speed test with and without changes
+		Python version tested for correctness, C++ version tested for speed but implementations not the same. speed test with and without changes showed only minor variation, bugs did not cause speedup link to gitissues?

 	My Multi-monitor setup and things learned
 		debugging in docker